Haloking1212/Sprint-Challenge-State-Management-Smurfs/Answers.md

 Answer: actions are triggers that set off the reducers,
-        reducers communicate with the store picking out what state that want changed, store is what holds the initialState.
+        reducers communicate with the store picking out what state that want changed, store is what holds the application state.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?